opendocsg/slw-judgments-backfill/2016_SGHCR_5/report.md

 (2) Costs of investigations

-24     Ms Ho and Mr Low were in agreement that as a matter of law, an award of special damages for the costs of investigation is permissible. _John While Springs (S) Pte Ltd and another v Goh Sai Chuah Justin and others_ [2004] SGHC 76 (“ _John While Springs_ ”) was cited as authority.
+24     Ms Ho and Mr Low were in agreement that as a matter of law, an award of special damages for the costs of investigation is permissible. _John While Springs (S) Pte Ltd and another v Goh Sai Chuah Justin and others_ <span class="citation">[2004] SGHC 76</span> (“ _John While Springs_ ”) was cited as authority.
 The disagreement was over the question of proof.

 25     Ms Ho submits that the Plaintiff should be compensated for the time costs for seven of its employees who were diverted from their ordinary work to investigating the infringements.
 The Plaintiff is not claiming time costs for other employees who were involved peripherally.
 Mr Low’s main quibble with Mr Yee’s figures in his affidavit is principally one of provenance.
 For instance, there is no breakdown of the time spent by each employee and the value of each employee’s hour at work.
 Mr Low also pointed out that there is no evidence of the underlying source documents used to compute